 How are uterine fibroids detected?

-Most fibroids don’t cause any symptoms, so they often go undetected.
-If you do have symptoms, you may experience:
+Many women have fibroids.
+Most fibroids do not cause symptoms, so they often go undetected.
+Women who do experience symptoms may notice:

 Women who bleed excessively from fibroids may become anemic due to blood loss.

 There are not many known risks for developing uterine fibroids.
 Any woman of reproductive age may develop them.
-It does seem that there are a few factors that may increase your risk.
-Those are:
+A few factors that may increase your risk include:

 Other factors that may have an impact on developing fibroids: